-The funicular stops at the foot of Zagreb’s former defence tower, Lotrscak.
-This 13th century white stone structure once protected the city from attacks and raids, and sounded the alarm (a ringing bell) in case of fires and floods.
+The funicular stops at the foot of Zagreb’s former defense tower, Lotrscak.
+This 13th-century white stone structure once protected the city from attacks and raids, and sounded the alarm (a ringing bell) in case of fires and floods.
 Today it is known for the Gric cannon that fires a shot into the city everyday at 12:00 pm.
 For a 10 Kuna ticket you can climb the four floors of the tower and enjoy a bird’s eye view of Zagreb.

 Visit the Baroque St Catherine’s Church

 Right opposite the Lotrscak Tower stands the 17th century Church of St. Catherine.
 It ranks amongst the most impressive Baroque structures in the city.
 The interior of the church includes a number of intricate and spectacular artworks including frescos, paintings and sculptures.